flarum/docs/docs/composer.md

 :::tip Shared Hosting

-On shared hosting it is recommended to use the Package Manager extension instead of Composer.
+On shared hosting it is recommended to use the Extension Manager extension instead of Composer.
 It is a graphical interface for Composer that allows you to install, update and remove extensions without the need for SSH access.
 You can directly install Flarum using an archive file, without the need for Composer.
-With the package manager pre-installed, check the [installation guide](install.md#installing-by-unpacking-an-archive) for more information.
+With the extension manager pre-installed, check the [installation guide](install.md#installing-by-unpacking-an-archive) for more information.

 :::